Storytelling about people, architecture, food, all things that matter

 ABOUT ME

-Bruce Smith, decorative arts & architecture writer
+Bruce Smith, writer about decorative arts & architecture, and sometimes food

 His book Greene & Greene Masterworks was honored as one of the New York Times Editor’s Choice Architectural books in 1998.
 His latest collaboration, Six California Kitchens, co-authored with chef Sally Schmitt, was awarded the 2022 Golden Poppy Award by the California Independent Booksellers for best cookbook of that year, followed by the 2023 award for best cookbook in the American cooking category from the International Association of Culinary Professionals.